warmcat/lws-esp32-factory/README.md

 ## Building and using

-1) This was built and tested against esp-idf at daa8cfa800677a71a3447eba418a4336979a3cb8, from Jan 26, 2018.
-You can force esp-idf to that commit by cloning / pulling / fetching the latest esp-idf and then doing `git reset --hard daa8cfa800677a71a3447eba418a4336979a3cb8` in the esp-idf directory.
+1) This was built and tested against esp-idf at cded92bd3c39232295be6d901befe847db22bc74, from Feb 20, 2018.
+You can force esp-idf to that commit by cloning / pulling / fetching the latest esp-idf and then doing `git reset --hard cded92bd3c39232295be6d901befe847db22bc74` in the esp-idf directory.

 Esp-idf is in constant flux you may be able to use the latest without problems but if not,